Strings and Memory Management

 • The string is in memory allocated from the heap area

-A string literal is surrounded by double quotes like this:
+A string literal is enclosed in double quotes like this:

 char *s;